amannj/OECDsppps/README.md

 <!-- badges: end -->

-`OECDsppps` provides functionalities for calculating subnational Purchasing Power Parities (SPPPs) in OECD regions.
+`OECDsppps` provides functionalities for calculating subnational Purchasing Power Parities (sPPPs) in OECD regions.

 It describes the processing, validation, aggregation and estimation of the multiple data sources for the purpose